Theoretical Particle Physics

 • Quantum groups offer a new procedure for quantizing a classical theory.
 They have possible applications in generalizing gauge theories as well as in describing systems with exotic statistics.

-If you are a student with a possible interest in elementary particle theory we would be glad to hear from you via e-mail or otherwise.
-Please contact one of the theorists above or the Department of Physics & Astronomy for information about graduate study.
+If you are a student (undergraduate or graduate) with a possible interest in elementary particle theory we would be glad to hear from you via e-mail or otherwise.
+Please contact one of the physicists above or email physgrad@ua.edu for information about graduate study.
+Information about our graduate program is also available on our website.